paraspell/xcm-tools/packages/sdk/README.md

 - You can now use custom ParachainIDs if you wish to test in TestNet.
 Just add parachainID as an additional parameter eg: .to('Basilisk', 2948)
 - You can now add optional parameter useKeepAlive which will ensure, that you send more than existential deposit.
 - Since v5 you can fully customize all multilocations (address, currency and destination).
 Instead of string parameter simply pass object with multilocation instead for more information refer to the following PR https://github.com/paraspell/xcm-tools/pull/199.
+- Fee asset is now an optional parameter.
 ```

 ### Builder pattern: